 4) Micro-series Keep Your Audience Engaged

 Keeping your social media audience engaged is harder than ever with all of the new algorithms.
-A micro-series is a great way to keep your followers coming back for more.
+One of our marketing predictions is that a micro-series is a great way to keep your followers coming back for more.
 Select one day a week that you’ll post a part of your series (Instagram Live, an IGTV series, posting covers for #musicmonday, etc.).
 Make sure to mention when your followers can expect the next one so they’ll be sure to tune in!

 5) Audio is EVERYTHING